oyebolakolapo/Final-Project-Statistical-Modelling-with-Python/README.md

 ## Process
 1. Connected to Citybikes, Foursquare and Yelp APIs (selected city was Barcelona)
+2. Cleaned dataset and removed outliers.
-2. Joined Foursquare and Yelp datasets
+3. Joined Foursquare, Citybikes and Yelp datasets
-3. Modelled the relationship between number of bikes at each bike station in Barcelona with points of interest such as distance to bars or food joints, popularity and rating.
+4. Modelled the relationship between number of bikes at each bike station in Barcelona with points of interest such as distance to bars or food joints, popularity and rating.
 Also checked and removed outliers using the IQR approach.
+5. Put results in SQLite3 database

 ## Results
 1. Similar number of bike stations were identified with Foursquare and Yelp APIs\